chochain/eforth/README.md

     > from your browser, open http://localhost:8000/tests/eforth.html

 ### ESP32

-* Note: Most ESP32 are dual-core.
+Most ESP32 are dual-core.
 However core0 is dedicated to WiFi and FreeRTOS house keeping.
 Forth tasks will be tied to core1 only.
-No performance gain running in parallel.
-So, singled-threaded does better.
+So, multi-threading is possible but no performance gain.
+Actually, singled-threaded v4.2 does a bit better.

     > ensure your Arduino IDE have ESP32 libraries installed
     > update ESP32 compiler.optimization flags in ~/hardware/platform.txt to -O3 (default -Os)